SwethaRedd/NetflixGPT/README.md

 * use npm

-  - npm install firebase
+  - `npm install firebase`
-  - create a config file with firebase.js in the utils file and copy paste the config code from the firebase account (as instructed).
+  - create a config file with `firebase.js `in the utils file and copy paste the config code from the firebase account (as instructed).

-  - Go to the NetflixGPT in the firebase and check for authentication to enable the authentication **_ Note _**: you will get the authentication form the build option on the left side as well
+  - Go to the NetflixGPT in the `firebase` and check for authentication to enable the authentication **_ Note _**: you will get the `authentication`from the `build` option on the left side as well
-    - click on getstarted.
+    - click on `getstarted`.
-    - go to the Sign-in Method (you can create multiple sign in options there)
+    - go to the `Sign-in` Method (you can create multiple sign in options there)
-    - as per our project we are going with Email/password and select enable and save it. ( this will enable the users emailid and password )
+    - as per our project we are going with `Email/password` and select `enable` and `save` it. ( this will enable the users emailid and password )
-    - once the authentication is enabled, then you can register your users aswell. ( the users sign up from your app will be shown here in the firebase)
+    - once the authentication is enabled, then you can `register` your users aswell. ( the users sign up from your app will be shown here in the firebase)

 # - Deploying our app to the firebase.